patrykwoz/idealog-fullstack/README.md

 # IdeaLog Project
 **Idea**Log  is an application designed to capture, track, and organize research ideas, experiments, and projects.
 It provides users with a platform to build relationships between various objects such as ideas, papers, experiments, and sketches.
 The goal is to create a comprehensive knowledge graph of interconnected ideas and resources.

+Check out the backend documentation [here](https://idealog-backend-f4da4e49a677.herokuapp.com/docs).

+Explore the deployed frontend [here](https://idealog-frontend-97cf882a694a.herokuapp.com/).

+**Note:** The deployed version doesn't have ML capabilities enabled right now.
+To try them out, you'll need to download the repo and run it locally.
+See the development notes for more details.

 ## Technology Stack and Features

 - ⚡ [**FastAPI**](https://fastapi.tiangolo.com) for the Python backend API.